Yanni Gourde Game Preview: Kraken vs. Oilers

 Gourde Season Stats Insights

-- In 14 games this season, Gourde has a plus-minus of +4, while averaging 17:15 on the ice per game.
+- In 16 games this season, Gourde has a plus-minus rating of +1, while averaging 17:21 on the ice per game.

-- In six of 14 games this year, Gourde has registered a point, and in one of those games he came away with multiple points.
+- Gourde has a point in six of 16 games played this year, with multiple points in one of them.

-- Gourde has an implied probability of 48.8% to eclipse his point total based on the odds.
+- Gourde's implied probability to go over his point total is 46.5% based on the odds.

-- There is an implied probability of 35.7% of Gourde going over his assist prop bet, considering the moneyline odds.
+- There is a 33.3% chance of Gourde having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.